-C3 has a quality program whose purpose is to ensure that members receive quality healthcare.
+Our Organization has a quality program whose purpose is to ensure that Members receive quality health care.
 We define quality health care as "care that is safe, effective, patient-centered, timely, efficient, and equitable [1]."

-C3 uses a quality management approach consisting of three universal processes of quality management:
+We use a quality management approach consisting of three universal processes of quality management:

-- Quality Planning: Quality plans, with associated targets, are developed annually and revised mid-year - Quality Control: Performance is tract throughout the year, and an indication of undesired change triggers improvement action - Quality Improvement: the tools of improvement are deployed in testing change ideas and scaling what works
+- Quality Planning: Quality plans, with associated targets, are developed annually and revised mid-year. - Quality Control: Performance is tracked throughout the year, and an indication of undesired change triggers improvement action. - Quality Improvement: the tools of improvement are deployed in testing change ideas and scaling what works.